Nathan Healy

 Louisville Electricity Prices

-Kentucky’s electricity rate rose from 11.5 cents per kWh in 2021 to 13.0 cents in 2024 — an increase of about 13%.
-While still below the national average of 16.5 cents, the upward trend is consistent.
+Kentucky’s electricity rate climbed from 11.5 cents per kWh in 2021 to 13.0 cents per kWh in 2024 — a roughly 13% increase.
+While Louisville rates remain below the national average of 16.5 cents per kWh, the upward trend is clear.

 Price of Energy: Kentucky vs National Average